The Physics of Driving: Natural Forces, Friction, Traction and BalanceUpdated Dec. 25, 2020

 What affects traction?

 At this point in the section, you will have learned about friction and the vital role it plays in allowing your tires to grip the surface of the road.
 This resistance between tire and tarmac is known as traction.
 Creating good traction is a primary goal behind vehicle, tire and roadway designs.
-However, these are not the only factors which influence your grip on the road.
+However, these are not the only factors that influence your grip on the road.
 Others include:

 - Weather conditions